lucapette/website/content/writing/what-i-think-about-when-programmers-talk-about-speed.md

 Wait for bugs to come up.
-Wait for other programmers' feedback on how easy it was to change their code (the most welcoming to change a piece of code is, the better its design which means the better the programmers did, don't you think?).
+Wait for other programmers' feedback on how easy it was to change their code (the most welcoming to change a piece of code is, the better its design which means the better job the programmers did, don't you think?).

 The bottom-line: we often focus too much on producing code, instead of thinking about the product we're building.
 Perfect segue for the next paragraph.